tricals-methodology/remote-monitoring-als/README.md

 To be added.

 # Data
-The de-identified individual participant data are currently under review for publication in the [DataverseNL repository](https://dataverse.nl/).
+The de-identified individual participant and metadata are currently under review for publication in the [DataverseNL repository](https://dataverse.nl/).

 # Access and permissions